norman/friendly_id/Guide.md

     has_friendly_id :title, :use_slug => true, :sequence_separator => ";"

-You can also override the default used in {FriendlyId::Configuration::DEFAULTS}
-to set the value for any model using FriendlyId.
+You can also override the default used in {FriendlyId::Configuration::DEFAULTS} to set the value for any model using FriendlyId.
+If you change this value in an existing application, be sure to {file:Guide.md#regenerating_slugs regenerate the slugs} afterwards.

 ## Reserved Words